bradleynelson/elf-name-generator/README.md

 ## 🎮 How to Use

-Simply visit **[espruar.com](https://espruar.com)** to start generating authentic Elven names!
+Simply visit **[espruar.com](https://espruar.com)** to start generating authentic Elven and Dwarven names!
 No download or installation required - everything runs in your browser.

+### Generator Types

+**⚔️ Elven (Espruar):** Generate names following the Espruar naming system
+**⚒️ Dwarven (Dethek):** Generate names following the Dethek naming system

+Switch between generators using the tabs at the top of the page.

 ### Generation Controls

 **Elven Subrace:** Choose High Elf (General/Sun/Moon), Wood Elf, or Drow (Female/Male)

+**Dwarven Subrace:** Choose from various Dwarven subraces (Gold Dwarf, Shield Dwarf, etc.)

 **Name Complexity:**
 - **Auto:** Follows phonetic rules, adds connectors when needed